Thulium-Drake/ansible-role-ldap/README.md

 ALL=(ALL) ALL:NOPASSWD
 ```

+## Server
+This role can also be used to install an LDAP server on Debian 10.
+Ubuntu 18.04,
+20.04 and CentOS 7, 8 are not supported.

+The server installation comes with decent SSL and LDAP hardening settings.

+The client part of this role is compatible and can be used right away.

 ## Usage
 * Install the role (either from Galaxy or directly from GitHub)
 * Copy the defaults file to your inventory (or wherever you store them) and